gbrayut/eventarc-gke-secure-tags/README.md

 node kubeletReady              2022-11-02T04:15:09Z
 ```

+The same AuditLogs are used by other key services like Google Security Command Center or 3rd party SIEMs.
 That said, there is always the possibility that AuditLogs could be delayed or even missing.
-If desired you could also use [node-problem-detector](https://kubernetes.io/docs/tasks/debug/debug-cluster/monitor-node-health/) or a custom Daemonset to ensure the expected tags are in place on each node.
+If desired you can also use [node-problem-detector](https://kubernetes.io/docs/tasks/debug/debug-cluster/monitor-node-health/) or a custom Daemonset and [nidhogg](https://github.com/uswitch/nidhogg) to ensure the expected tags are in place on each node before workloads are scheduled.
+This is similar to how Istio validates that iptable rules are in place on each pod/node before the workload starts.

 ## Additional Resources